-Side sleeping is overwhelmingly the most common sleep position – approximately 74% of the population rests on their side!
+Side sleeping is overwhelmingly the most common sleep position – more than 50% of the population rests on their side!
 But should you sleep on your right side or your left side?
 We’re here to help you figure that out!

 Should You Sleep on Your Right Side or Left Side?

-Side sleeping isn’t just common; it’s also one of the healthiest sleeping positions.
+Side sleeping isn’t just common; it also can be one of the healthiest sleeping positions.
 But which side should you sleep on?
 You might think it doesn’t really matter, but some medical professionals have found different benefits of sleeping on each side.